-Dept & Course # Caurse Title Term Hirs Grade Term/Year (e.g. Fall/2007) Instructor -
+Dept & Course # Course Title Term Hrs Grade Term/Year (e.g. Fall/2007) Instructor

-13) LANGAUGE/SKILL REQUIREMENT HAS BEEN MET
+13) LANGUAGE/SKILL REQUIREMENT HAS BEEN MET

-Verified by signature of Dissert ation advisor
+Verified by signature of Dissertation advisor

-- During the term in which you have passed the comprehensive exam and fulfilled any language or research skill requirement, you should submit this application, accompanied by the signed forms that certify those requirements. - After approval, changes may be made only upon written recommendation of the Charperson or Graduate Director of the graduate until to the Dean of Graduate Studies.
-Extensive changes require submission of a revised application. - Cred to used to fulfill requirements for any other degree, may not be applied toward this degree, other than Masser's Program Credits listed in Section 2 above - The number of non-degree credits, extension credits, and transfer credits that may be applied lowerd this degree varies depending upon the Caralog selected, as well as the particular graduate program. - Students are responsible for snowing all UNM graduate regulation and requirements related to their degree as well as those specific to their program. - Credits used to fulfill requirements for any other degree may not be applied toward this degree - You are responsible for knowing all UNM graduate regulations and requirements, as well as those specific to your graduate program.
-You are encouraged to obtain a University Cafalog and obtain copies of your program's particular graduate requirements
+- 1. During the term in which you have passed the comprehensive exam and fulfilled any language or research skill requirement, you should submit this application, accompanied by the signed forms that certify those requirements. - 2.
+After approval, changes may be made only upon written recommendation of the Chairperson or Graduate Director of the graduate unit to the Dean of Graduate Studies.
+Extensive changes require submission of a revised application. - 3.
+Credits used to fulfill requirements for any other degree may not be applied toward this degree, other than Master's Program Credits listed in Section 2 above - 4.
+The number of non-degree credits, extension credits, and transfer credits that may be applied toward this degree varies depending upon the Catalog selected, as well as the particular graduate program. - 5.
+Students are responsible for knowing all UNM graduate regulation and requirements related to their degree as well as those specific to their program. - Credits used to fulfill requirements for any other degree may not be applied toward this degree - You are responsible for knowing all UNM graduate regulations and requirements, as well as those specific to your graduate program.
+You are encouraged to obtain a University Catalog and obtain copies of your program's particular graduate requirements